Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 5. Install goestools

-git clone https://github.com/pietern/goestools.git cd goestools git submodule init git submodule update --recursive mkdir build cd build cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr .. # this will take a while on a raspberry pi sudo make -j2 install
+git clone https://github.com/pietern/goestools.git cd goestools git submodule init git submodule update --recursive mkdir build cd build cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr .. # SEE NOTE BELOW ABOUT POSSIBLE ERROR WITH MAKE -J2 INSTALL # this will take a while on a raspberry pi sudo make -j2 install

 6. Create goesrecv.conf